homearanya/active-escapes/src/pages/tours/the-green-and-blue-mountain-trail.md

   title: Fynbos & Winelands - Elgin Valley
   description: "Enjoy a rich tapestry of fynbos, private nature reserves, wine and fruit farms on a 3 & 4 day hike through the Elgin Valley.
 Guided hikes (11 -18km / day) with some exclusive wine tasting's, through the world's first 'biodiversity wine route' "
 destinationTour:
-  order: 1
+  order: 2
-  image: ../../img/generic/pp-GMtrail-500.jpg
+  image: ../../img/listing/wcape-winelands.JPG
-  tagline: Wine & Fynbos Tapestry
+  title: Wine & Fynbos in the Elgin Valley
-  title: Fynbos & Winelands - Elgin Valley
+  description: Enjoy a rich tapestry of fynbos, private nature reserves, wine and fruit farms.
+Four star lodgings , fine Cape cuisine and truly enriching guiding.
+These 3 & 4 day hikes along the Groenlandberg and Elgin valley, are just an hour’s drive from  Cape Town.
+Daily hike distances range from 11 -18km / day, with some exclusive wine tastings and picnics along the way.
+The trail is mostly over privately-owned land in the world's first 'biodiversity wine route'.
-  description: "Enjoy a rich tapestry of fynbos, private nature reserves, wine and fruit farms on a 3 & 4 day hike through the Elgin Valley.
-Guided hikes (11 -18km / day) with some exclusive wine tasting's, through the world's first 'biodiversity wine route' "
+  emailLink: mailto:tours@active-escapes.co.za?subject=Elgin Winelands Slackpacker – Western Cape Destination Listing
 ---